flugg/laravel-responder/readme.md

 return Responder::success(User::with('roles.permissions')->get());
 ```

+You can also let the package automatically parse and include relations from a given GET parameter, just make sure you set the `load_relations_from_parameter` key in the configuration.

 #### Setting Status Codes

 The status code is set to `200` by default, but can easily be changed by adding a second argument to the `success()` method: